Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: General setup

-In particular, it characterizes the Gibbs measure $\gamma_{N,\beta}^F$ and will be used to analyse its scaling limit.
+In particular, the generalized partition function characterizes the Gibbs measure $\gamma_{\beta,N}^F$ and will be used to analyse its scaling limit.

-While our major long-term objective is the specification of the gradient Gibbs measures with a given deformation as it was done in \cite{FS97} for the scalar case with convex interactions, in the present paper we will restrict our attention to the analysis of the partition function $Z_{N,\beta}(F,0)$ and the scaling limit of the partition function $Z_{N,\beta}(F,f)$.
+While a natural long-term objective is the specification of the gradient Gibbs measures with a given deformation as it was done in \cite{FS97} for the scalar case with convex interactions, in the present paper we will restrict our attention to the analysis of the partition function $Z_{\beta,N}(F,0)$ and the scaling limit of the partition function $Z_{\beta,N}(F,f)$.
 In particular, we investigate local convexity properties of the functions

 and of the free energy